forecast-lab/SSAE_tf2/README.md

 	--test_data Data/data_name.csv

-We have prepared the scripts for these modes, namely `Providence_predict.sh` and `Providence_eval.sh`, as well as the pretrained weights for all three models in the `model` folder.
 Note that these scripts use the training data as the test data.

 To run in these modes, you need to change some parameters:
 * For all models, the parameter of `--horizon` must match the forecast horizon of the pretrained weights.